Skip to Content

 Bonus: think hard about whether you want to use any detergent, and if so, what kind.

 There are some dyes that can be stripped or otherwise damaged if you use even gentle detergents.
-As a result, I try to avoid using detergent on my socks unless they’re really in rough shape.
+As a result, I try to avoid using even mild detergent on my socks unless they’re really in rough shape.

 Frequently Asked Questions about Caring for Handknit Socks